Loading...

 Yellow House Book (Tabien Baan): real benefit or myth?

-However, it provides an important advantage: data-sfc-pl="|[]" data-sfc-cb="" data-complete="true" data-processed="true" data-copy-service-computed-style="font-family: "Google Sans", Arial, sans-serif; font-size: 16px; font-weight: 400; margin: 0px; text-decoration: none; border-bottom: 0px rgb(10, 10, 10);">If there is a yellow book and actual residence, the owner receives a tax deduction.
-First10 million baht from the value of the property are not subject to tax.
+If there is a yellow book and actual residence, the owner receives a tax deduction.
+First 10 million baht the value of real estate is not subject to tax.

 Example for an apartment priced at 15 million baht:

-1. With the yellow book (you live yourself):tax is paid only with 5 million (15 - 10 preferential).
+1. With the yellow book (live on your own): tax is paid only on 5 million (15 - 10 preferential).
 Amount to be paid: 1,000 baht.

-2. Without the yellow book (you live yourself): tax 0.02% of the entire amount.
+2. Without the yellow book (live on your own): tax 0.02% on the entire amount.
 Total: 3,000 baht.

 3. Rent or Leasehold: 0.3% rate applies.
 The tax will be 45,000 baht.

-Results: is it worth creating Tabien Baan?
+Results: is it worth registering for Tabien Baan?

 The maximum savings from the yellow book is only 2,000 baht per year.
 Considering the complexity of the process (you need a long-term visa, the presence of Thai witnesses and time to go to the municipality), many owners prefer to simply pay the 0.02% rate without completing unnecessary paperwork.